© 2021, Christian Cassidy. Updated 2026.

 River settlement after James Ashdown's tin shop.
 He was on the city's inaugural city councils in 1874 and 1875.

-Like most businessmen of his era, Wright purchased land when he could, particularly around his shop at Main and William.
-As the area transformed into the city's heart boasting its city hall and public market, some of it was on land he once owned.
+Like most businessmen of his era, Wright purchased land whenever he could, particularly around his shop at Main and William.
+As the area transformed into the city's heart, boasting its city hall and public market, some of it was on land he once owned.

-Wright was also an original investor in the the Leland Hotel, which was built on his land and in 1885 sold a 2,000 acre farm hoe owned on the Assiniboine River, likely near present-day Maryland Street, for $130 per acre.
+Wright was also an original investor in the Leland Hotel, which was built on his land, and in 1885, he sold a 2,000-acre farm he owned on the Assiniboine River, likely near present-day Maryland Street, for $130 per acre.

 Thomas